ncatlab/nlab-content/pages/4/3/6/2/2634/content.md

 ## In classical mechanics

-The simplest, so-called "natural", Hamiltonian of a [[dynamical system]] is the sum of the kinetic and potential energy:
+The simplest, so-called "natural", Hamiltonian (function) of a [[dynamical system]] is the sum of the kinetic and potential energy:
 \[ H = T + V. \]

 Knowing only $H$ as a function on [[phase space]] (so as a function of [[position]] $q^i$ and [[momentum]] $p_i$), we can derive other quantities as functions on phase space.
 In particular, we have: